Abenomics: GDP

 The IMF affirmed that Japan's nominal GDP contracted by $1.8 trillion during 2012–2015, while real GDP contracted at an annual rate of 6.8 percent in the second quarter of 2014, after the consumption tax hike came into effect in April.
-This fall is the worst since the devastating earthquake and tsunami disaster hit Japan in the first quarter of 2011, when the GDP shrank by an annualised 6.9%.
-In the third quarter of 2014, the GDP shrank by an additional 1.6%, largely thanks to the consumption tax hike.
-The tax hike to 8% has had a significantly negative impact on the Japanese economy.
-In 2014, the revised real GDP growth of the second quarter was minus 7.1% on an annualised basis, contrary to economists' expectation that the economy would shrink at an annual rate of 3.5% in the second quarter.
+It was the worst decline in GDP since the 2011 Tōhoku earthquake and tsunami, when the GDP shrank by an annualised 6.9%.
+This was later revised further to an annualised decline of 7.1%.
+In the third quarter of 2014, Japan's GDP shrank by an additional 1.6%, attributed to the consumption tax hike.

-Household spending fell 5.9% in July 2014 from the same month a year earlier, more than the median forecast of economists polled by Reuters of a 3% drop, because of the higher consumption tax.
+Household spending fell 5.9% in July 2014 from the same month a year earlier, more than the median forecast of economists polled by Reuters of a 3% drop, which analysts attributed to the higher consumption tax.

 Economics minister Akira Amari said that the Japanese government would take necessary measures depending on its economic condition, although at that moment, he did not feel that those measures needed to be taken.
 Amari expressed confidence that the effect of the consumption tax hike began to wear off and that the economy would recover later in 2014.

 Kyohei Morita and Yuichiro Nagai said they believed that Japan's real GDP would return to growth exceeding potential, mentioning economic indicators such as public works and housing construction orders.

-Economist forecasts said that the Japanese economy would grow by an annualised 2% in the third quarter of 2014, but in reality, the country's GDP contracted at an annual rate of 1.6% in the quarter.
-Japan's second consecutive contraction meant that technically, the third-largest economy slipped into recession.
-Revised figures said that Japan's GDP shrank at an annual rate of 1.9% in the third quarter of 2014, which is 0.5% contraction on a quarterly basis.
-The consumption tax hike in April continued to have a negative impact on the economy.
+While economists had predicted that the Japanese economy would grow by an annualised 2% in the third quarter of 2014, the country's GDP contracted at an annual rate of 1.6% in the quarter, putting the country's economy into a recession.
+Revised figures later that year said that Japan's GDP shrank at an annual rate of 1.9% in the third quarter of 2014.
 Business spending decreased by 0.4% from the previous quarter.
 Abe determined to call for a snap election to win a mandate to delay the second tax hike, which was scheduled to be done in 2015.

-Akira Amari, however, said that there was a positive ongoing cycle in the economy and they could not sum it all up with the word recession, conceding that the consumption tax hike in April 2014 dented consumer spending.
+Amari, however, said that there was a positive ongoing cycle in the economy and they could not sum it all up with the word recession, conceding that the consumption tax hike in April 2014 dented consumer spending.